French Tuna Nicoise Salad Recipe with Mustard Vinaigrette

 This post may contain affiliate links!
 For more info, check out our privacy policy.

-Our Tuna Nicoise Salad recipe combines tender potatoes, crisp green beans, jammy boiled eggs, and albacore tuna.
-This protein-rich French salad is easy to whip up for lunch.
-If you want to try other delicious tuna recipes, try our Loaded Tuna Salad, Mixed Herb Pesto Pasta with Albacore Tuna, and Seared Ahi Tuna with Toasted Sesame Dressing next.
+If you’re looking for more tuna recipes, be sure to check out our Loaded Tuna Salad, Mixed Herb Pesto Pasta with Albacore Tuna, and Seared Ahi Tuna with Toasted Sesame Dressing next.

 Nicoise salad is a traditional French salad that originated in Nice, France, hence its name, which translates to “from Nice.”